British Council School Madrid

-British Council School Madrid is seeking to appoint inspiring, caring and dedicated professionals to the position of Secondary Teacher of Sciences, to teach KS3 and KS4 Biology, Physics and Chemistry and KS5 Physics and/or Biology, as well as contributing to the continued success of an "Outstanding School" as assessed by the British Schools Overseas (BSO) Inspection in 2015.
-This position would be a full-time appointment on a temporary local contract, ideally starting as soon as possible.
+British Council School Madrid is seeking to appoint an inspiring, caring and dedicated professional to the position of Secondary Teacher of Science, to contribute to the continued success of an "Outstanding School" as assessed by the British Schools Overseas (BSO) Inspection in 2015 and 2018.
+This position would be a full-time appointment on a permanent local contract, starting September 2020.

-We will welcome applications from NQTs for this post.
+Please note we welcome NQT applications for this post.

 About the British Council School - Madrid, Spain

 Our 2,000 pupils aged 2 to 18, and 200 strong staff team are extremely proud to be part of our welcoming, vibrant and successful community.
 We are a thriving, co-educational day school with superb facilities set on a large, well linked, modern campus in Madrid.
 The school is part of the prestigious British Council and its international network, which provides us with excellent opportunities to participate in cultural activities across the world.